andresgbecerra/co-induction-anguar/Interview/Angular.md

     - A TypeScript class that defines behavior
     - A CSS selector that defines how the component is used in a template.
     - Optionally, CSS styles applied to the template
+    - When you utilize the providers field in the Component Decorator, any services you pass into that array, will be uniquely instantiated for that particular component!
   > The core concept of any Angular application is the component.
 In effect, the whole application can be modeled as a tree of these components.

 - **Binding**
   - A process that allows applications to display data values to a user and respond to user actions.
   - User actions include clicks, touches, keystrokes, and so on.